CocoaPods/CocoaPods/.github/ISSUE_TEMPLATE.md

 ## What did you do?

-ℹ Please replace these with what you did.
+ℹ Please replace these two lines with what you did.
 e.g. Run `pod install`

 ## What did you expect to happen?

-ℹ Please replace these with what you expected to happen.
+ℹ Please replace these two lines with what you expected to happen.
 e.g. Install all pod dependencies correctly.

 ## What happened instead?

-ℹ Please replace these with of what happened instead.
+ℹ Please replace these two lines with of what happened instead.
 e.g. Pod A is missing the subspec B for target C.

 ## CocoaPods Environment

-ℹ Please replace these with the output of `pod env`. e.g. via `pod env | pbcopy`
+ℹ Please replace these two lines with the output of `pod env`. e.g. via `pod env | pbcopy`

 ## Project that demonstrates the issue